 Related Reading: Not too sure whether to use Polyurethane vs Polycrylic for your project – learn the difference in this article!

-With your finish chosen apply according to your manufacturer’s instructions and do yourself a favor and put on a few more coats than you normally would.
+With your finish chosen, apply according to your manufacturer’s instructions.
+Do yourself a favor and put on a few more coats than you normally would.
 We went with an aerosol polyurethane and applied several light coats.

 Now it is time to enjoy your new DIY wood coasters!

 Didn’t they turn out awesome?
-I love the contrast of the dark wood on our light furniture in our living room!
+I love the contrast of the dark wood on the light furniture in our living room!

 Our minds are swimming with all of the amazing projects that we can make now that we have a CNC machine in our woodshop.
 Any requests?